Potential Positions

 PROGRAM DIRECTOR

 The Program Director supervises and coordinates every aspect of camp outside of workshops.
 This includes evening programs, Saturday activities (including Shabbat Shalectives), chugim (electives), and other special programs.
-The Program Director works closely with the Summer Business Manager and the programming and logistics staff.
+The Program Director works closely with the Operations Director and the programming and logistics staff.
 They help staff prepare before the summer starts and are responsible for leading a significant portion of the staff orientation related to successfully running high-quality camp programming.

 OPERATIONS DIRECTOR